Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

        any_value(geom) AS road_geometry
 FROM segments
 GROUP BY 1, 2
-ORDER BY h3
+ORDER BY h3;
 ```

 If you visualize table `GEOLAB.GEOGRAPHY.NL_ROADS_H3` in CARTO Builder (`Add Source From` → `Data Explorer`) you will see tesselated roads.

 <img src ='assets/geo_analysis_geometry_39.png' width=700>

-Now we use signal decay model that we build privously to estimate the average signal along each road.
+Now we use signal decay model that we've build privously to estimate the average signal along each road.
 For this we need to join two tables (tesselated roads and the signal strenght) using H3 cell id and aggregate the result by road id.

 Run the following two queries.